-Most HR professionals we’ve spoken to agree: The first thing on your agenda should be learning more about the company you’ll be interviewing with.
+Most HR professionals we’ve spoken to agree: The first thing on your agenda should be learning more about the company

-“There’s a reason that ‘doing the research’ is at the top of every post on preparing for your interview — because it works,” Nabila Salem, president of cloud talent creation company Revolent, says.
+“There’s a reason that ‘doing the research’ is at the top of every post on preparing for your interview — because it works,” says Nabila Salem, president of cloud talent creation company Revolent.
 “There’s no substitute for learning about the organization you’re interviewing with, their industry or field of work, and their competitors.
 Not only does this demonstrate you are capable, but it also shows that you are enthusiastic and, quite frankly, willing to put the work in.”

 According to Salem, this research can also help you build a strong case for how you could fit in and improve the company’s operations.